 - the relevance, novelty and promise of the chosen topic; and how the data obtained could complement the research already carried out;

-- discuss possible research methods and process;
+- the possible research methods and process discussed;

 Composition of the competition points